 - Place toys and children's outdoor equipment, like sidewalk chalk and roller skates, down low where kids can easily reach them.

 - Always remember the correlation between ease of access and frequency of use.
 Often used items should be stored in the easiest-to-reach places in the garage.
-Rarely used items can be placed in more out-of-the-way places.
+Rarely used items can be stored in more out-of-the-way places.

 Design a garage layout with organizing zones to keep your garage running smoothly and maximize its storage potential for the whole family.
 You'll be amazed at how much space you really have when you use smart organization and stick to it.
 You'll be able to kick back, relax, and zone out knowing everything is in its place in your perfectly organized garage.